Occitania

-Occitania (Note: (/ˌɒksɪˈteɪniə/; Occitània /oc/, /oc/, /oc/ /oc/; Occitanie /fr/)) is the historical region in southern Europe where the Occitan language was historically spoken and where it persists today as a local dialect.
+Occitania (Note: English: /ˌɒksɪˈteɪniə/ OK-sih-TAY-nee-ə; Occitània /oc/, /oc/, /oc/ /oc/; Occitanie /fr/; Okzitania.) is the historical region in southern Europe where the Occitan language was historically spoken and where it persists today as a local language.
 This cultural area roughly encompasses much of the southern third of France (except the French Basque Country and French Catalonia) as well as part of Spain (Aran Valley), Monaco, and parts of Italy (Occitan Valleys).

 Occitania has been recognized as a linguistic and cultural concept since the Middle Ages.
 The territory was united in Roman times as the Seven Provinces (Septem Provinciae) and in the Early Middle Ages (Aquitanica or the Visigothic Kingdom of Toulouse, or the share of Louis the Pious following Thionville divisio regnorum in 806).

 Currently, the region has a population of 16 million, and between 200,000 and 800,000 people are either native or proficient speakers of Occitan.
 More commonly, French, Piedmontese, Catalan, Spanish and Italian are spoken.
 Since 2006, the Occitan language has been an official language in Catalonia, which includes the Aran Valley, where Occitan gained official status in 1990.

 At the time of the Roman empire, most of Occitania was known as Aquitania.
 The territories conquered early were known as Provincia Romana (see modern Provence), while the northern provinces of what is now France were called Gallia (Gaul).
 Under the late Roman empire, both Aquitania and Provincia Romana were grouped in the Seven Provinces or Viennensis.
 Provence and Gallia Aquitania (or Aquitanica) have been in use since medieval times for Occitania (i.e. Limousin, Auvergne, Languedoc and Gascony).

 The historic Duchy of Aquitaine should not be confused with the modern French region called Aquitaine: this is a reason why the term Occitania was revived in the mid-19th century.
 The terms "Occitania" and "Occitan language" (Occitana lingua) appeared in Latin texts from as early as 1242–1254 to 1290 and during the early 14th century; texts exist in which the area is referred indirectly as "the country of the Occitan language" (Patria Linguae Occitanae).
 The name Lenga d'òc was used in Italian (Lingua d'òc) by Dante in the late 13th century.
 The somewhat uncommon ending of the term Occitania is most likely from a French clerk who joined the òc /[ɔk]/ and Aquitània /[ɑkiˈtanjɑ]/ in a portmanteau term, thus blending the language and the land in just one concept.

-On 28 September 2016, Occitanie became the name of an administrative region that succeeded the regions of Midi-Pyrénées and Languedoc-Roussillon;
+On 28 September 2016, Occitanie became the name of an administrative region that merged the previous regions of Midi-Pyrénées and Languedoc-Roussillon;

 it is a small part of Occitania.